tezos/tezos-mirror/docs/introduction/howtouse.rst

 compute your node identity, keep the ``identity.json`` file and instead only remove the child ``store`` and ``context`` directories.

-If you are also running a baker make sure that it has access to the ``.tezos-node`` directory of the node.
+If you are also running a baker, make sure that it has access to the ``.tezos-node`` directory of the node.